sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Jevil, sat in your chair, many times larger than you, smiled down at you.
 "Is this the kind of adventures humans like you dream of?
 I daresay it's rather cute~."

 You blinked.
 "I'm...?"
 You shook your head.
 "Of- of course I must be dreaming.
-I'm small and--" You paused. "...I'm... alive?"
+I'm small and--" You paused, eyes narrowing. "...I'm... alive?"

 "Indeed, indeed!"
 He beamed.
 "And now we are both truly free, free of the puppetmaster who sought to play his games~!"
 He looked especially pleased about this fact.

 "...Okay, but how?"
 You leaned against the handle of a Dualsense controller.
 "Because you died in *my* body... unless I finally *am* succumbing to the madness everyone thought you had."

 "Ueeheehee!
 You're funny, little lightner."
 A large hand descended toward you, and despite your attempt at brushing him away, he picked you up with ease, holding you in his palm.
-"You see, young Kris and I had so much fun with our numbers game that I had decided to join him!
+"You see, young Kris and I had so much fun with our numbers game that I decided to join him!
 By placing my soul in the prize that I bestowed upon him, I could be as free as I desired, and the King would be none-the-wiser, none-the-wiser!"
 He grinned, fanged teeth visible.
 "I simply needed someone to take my place~!"

 You crossed your arms, frowning.
 "Well, you got me, I'm a sucker.
 So why are you bringing me with you now...?"

 A gentle claw brushed over your head, but Jevil didn't answer immediately.
-His smile dimmed slightly as he decided how best to answer your query.
+His smile dimmed slightly as he decided how best to answer your query. "...The puppetmaster...
+He was the one to reveal the nature of our world to me, the nature of the game we were all pawns in.
+And while, yes yes, perhaps my sanity has been damaged by the revelation, in my cell I truly was free, free from the puppet master's strings!"

+He held you more gently, cradling you in his palm while continuing his idle petting.
+"But playing with Kris, struggling with his own control...
+And then seeing you, attempting to build a new life for me - I could see you were kind, and curious, and I knew *he* would take notice eventually."

+He sighed, and smiled wistfully.
+"I had hoped to save us both in a much less painful manner, but once he forced Kris's possessor to take action, I had to work quickly to get us both out of there..."

+"And now... we truly are both free from those strings that bound us!"
+He lit up once more, and Jevil pressed you against his chest with both hands.

+He was soft, warm.
+The lack of a heartbeat was strange and not something you had really noticed when you had been in his body, but this was also a dream, so you weren't sure if that was real or not.
+You relaxed into him.